 As mentioned earlier, people will access the app switcher and Home screen by swiping upward from the bottom edge of the display.
 In most cases, swipe gestures tend to occur in the center of the display, so this interaction is unlikely to conflict with interactions in your app.
 However, if your app or game encourages people to swipe along the very bottom of the display, you may want to turn on edge protection for the bottom edge of the display.
 This will give the indicator a more subtle appearance and change it's behavior so that two swipes are required to exit your app.
 The first swipe, or drag, lifts the indicator and enables the control.
 While swiping a second time allows people to exit your app or game.
 Because edge protection leads to an inconsistent user experience, it should be used only when it's absolutely necessary.
 Unlike swipes, tapping the bottom edge of the display will only affect your app or game.
 For example, tapping a table row cell has the same result whether or not it's behind the indicator.

 Vertically scrollable views, such as tables or collection views, should extend all the way to the bottom of the display rather than being constrained by the Safe Area.
 Lastly, you can enable an auto-hide behavior when presenting full screen visual content.
 Auto-hide causes the indicator to fade out if the display hasn't been touched for a few seconds and fade back in when the display is touched.
 Use auto-hide sparingly and only for passive experiences where people are unlikely to touch the display frequently.
 OK, for more iPhone X design guidance, please visit the Apple Human Interface Guidelines at developer.apple.com/design.
 And while you're there, download the latest version of the iOS Apple UI Design Resources.
-We've updated the Sketch and Photoshop templates for iPhone X,
+We've updated the Sketch and Photoshop templates for iPhone X, and there will be more updates

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.